CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Step 6 - Build Frontend

 You should be able to build the frontend locally per the [ReadMe](../frontend/readme.md) of the frontend project.
+Be sure to the have the ReportStream function running per previous steps.

 ```bash
 cd ./frontend/